RabbitA/Marq-Dissertation-Template/README.md

 # Marq Phd Dissertation LaTex Template
-This is the repository of Marquette MSSC PhD Dissertation Latex Template.
+This is the repository of Marquette University MSSC PhD Dissertation Latex Template.

 # Before start
 XeLaTex compiler should be used for this template.